RETR0-K/OSINT_APP/README.md

 - This tool should be used ethically and responsibly
 - Always obtain proper authorization before performing OSINT on others
-- The tool doesn't store search results or user data by default
+- User passwords are securely hashed using Werkzeug's security functions
 - API keys are stored securely in environment variables
+- The application includes session management and user authentication
+- Scans older than 30 days are automatically deleted by default

 ## License